-Civil Engineering and Architecture (5991) All Year
+Civil Engineering and Architecture (5991) Gr.
+11, 12 | All Year | 1 Credit

 In this course, students learn the important aspects of building and site design and development.
 They apply math, science, and standard engineering practices to design both residential and commercial projects and document their work using professional 3D architecture design software called Autodesk Revit.
 Students in this course will learn about commercial and residential buildings, building materials, property drainage, soil testing, surveying methods, loads of footings and structural elements, and modern architecture drafting methods.
 This course builds upon the other Project Lead the Way engineering courses and is for the motivated aspiring architect or engineer.
 This is a Project Lead The Way course that is offered bi-annually.
-It will not be offered in the 2022-2023 school year.
+It will be offered in the 2023-2024 school year.
 Prerequisite: Science teacher recommendation.

-Honors Anatomy and Physiology (5881)
+Honors Anatomy and Physiology (5881) Gr.
+12 | All Year | 1 Credit NCAA